 Aluminium hydroxide has a wide range of uses, such as flame retardants in plastics and rubber, paper fillers and extenders, toothpaste filler, antacids, titania coating and as a feedstock for the manufacture of aluminium chemicals, e.g. aluminium sulfate, aluminium chlorides, poly aluminium chloride, aluminium nitrate.

-These calcined alumina products are used in a wide range of ceramic and refractory applications.
+These calcined products are used in a wide range of ceramic and refractory applications.
 The main impurity present is sodium oxide.
 Various grades are produced which differ in crystallite size, morphology and chemical impurities.

-After calcination, the spheres of shapes of sintered alumina can be used as they are for some applications, e.g. catalyst beds, or they can be crushed, screened and ground to produce a wide range of sizes.
+After calcination, the spheres of sintered alumina can be used as they are for some applications, e.g. catalyst beds, or they can be crushed, screened and ground to produce a wide range of sizes.
 As the material has been sintered it has an especially low porosity, high density, low permeability, good chemical inertness, high refractoriness and is especially suitable for refractory applications.

 Fused alumina is made in electric arc furnaces by passing a current between vertical carbon electrodes.
 The heat generated melts the alumina.
 The furnace consists of a water cooled steel shell and 3-20 tonne batches of material are fused at any one time.
 The fused alumina has a high density, low porosity, low permeability and high refractoriness.
 As a result these characteristics, it is used in the manufacture of abrasives and refractories.